 3. Animal feed, vet bills, enrichment (toys, pools, that sort of thing) are paid for exclusively from the CCFS account.
 Our accounts with the feed store, our veterinarians (private large animal, UF), and Amazon are in the name of CCFS and so we use those funds to pay these bills.
 This is the main way in which donor funds are spent, as it is the largest single monthly expense for the sanctuary.

 5. Infrastructure—it depends.
 An improvement to the property technically builds equity in the property.
 For this reason, we use the CCFS account only to pay for improvements directly related to animal care.
-For example, Dave recently constructed this shelter for the boys (pictured to the right).
+One example is shelter for the animals (such as the one pictured above).
 Since this is an improvement that is directly used by the animals, it was paid for with the CCFS account.
-Similarly, Dave is pouring concrete stones for the pigs to help keep their hooves filed down.
+Pouring concrete stones for the pigs to help keep their hooves filed is another example.
 These are completely animal care-related, so CCFS is paying.
 However, when we had to put limestone down on our road to make it more passable, we paid with our personal account.
 Yes, we need a passable road to get to the animals, but it’s not something they directly use.

 We want everyone who donates to CCFS to feel confident that their donations are being put to good use and are being treated with the respect they deserve.
 Every dollar donated to CCFS is precious and your trust in us and our mission means more than you could possibly know.
 To say we appreciate you is such an understatement—we are truly humbled and amazed to have so many incredible people who have accompanied us on this journey.